hololux/pdf-diff-service/README.md

 ## Prerequsites

 Requires Python Version 3.6 - 3.8.
-Create a virtual environment using:\
+Create a virtual environment in the root folder of the repository using:\
 `python -m venv .venv`

 You can deactivate it with:\